git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

     * 1st 8 button row: Press to select a track, press again to enter a group.
 To rec arm a track, keep the record button pressed and select the channel (first button row).
 Use in combibation with the Delete button to delete a track.
 Long press a button to leave a track group.
     * **Toggle monitor and auto monitor**: Keep pressed Select.
 First row toggles Monitor, second row Auto Monitor.
     * **De-/activate a track**: Select+Shift+1st button row.
-    * 2nd 8 button row: Toggle mute or solo of track, dependent of Mute or Solo button selection
+    * 2nd 8 button row: Toggle mute or solo of track, dependent of Mute or Solo button selection.
-    * Left/Right arrows: Select next/previous track
+    * Left/Right arrows: Select next/previous track page.
-    * Shift+Left/right arrows: Select next/previous track bank
+    * Shift+Left/right arrows: Moves the selected track in the page.

 2. **Crossfader** - Push 1: Press "Volume" twice to enter - Push 2: Press "Mix" and "Crossfader" above the display
     * 8 edit knobs: Change crossfader setting of selected 8 tracks.